flopp/GpxTrackPoster/README.md

 Or even better: clone the repo, fix the bug/implement the feature yourself, and file a pull request.
 Contributions are always welcome!

-Important: If you want to contribute via a pull request, make sure you run `tox` and possibly `make format` before pushing code.
+Important: If you want to contribute via a pull request, make sure you run `mypy` and possibly `make format` before pushing code.

 ## Translation
 The translation is based on GNUs 'gettext'.